singlebrook/drupal_theme_template/README.md

 This base theme uses Guard to compile the scss into our stylesheets.
 When working on scss files, make sure to run `bundle exec guard` in the terminal so that your changes are compiled.
 (If you run into issues, try running in interactive mode: `bundle exec guard -i`).

 This theme is also equipped to use Livereload when Guard is running.
 Just make sure that the theme setting "Enable livereload" is checked; by default, it will not be (this is for development only).
 When you save your scss/css/js files, guard will watch and compile them, and Livereload will see the changes and update your browser automagically.

+## Browser Compatibility
+It is recommended that you add modernizr.js to this theme, so that you can test for support of certain features and handle them gracefully if they are not supported.
+Because every project is different, a custom modernizr build should be added to this theme, rather than keeping the entire modernizr.js library within your code.
+You can download a custom build at http://modernizr.com/.
+It can then be added to your theme's info file with the following: `scripts[] = javascripts/modernizr.js`.